pietrorea/pietrorea.com/src/content/2020-12-13-debugging-how-you-think-about-code-signing.md

 status: published
 ---

-I’ve spent the last 2 weeks researching and writing about code signing and provisioning for my upcoming book [“iOS Distribution & Best Practices”](/2020/08/18/coming-soon-publishing-to-the-app-store-book).
+I’ve spent the last 2 weeks researching and writing about code signing and provisioning for my upcoming book [“iOS App Distribution & Best Practices”](/2020/08/18/coming-soon-publishing-to-the-app-store-book).

 During my research there were a number of things I found surprising.
 This post documents my personal gotchas in the hopes it helps someone.
 I also offer five specific tips on how you can fix any faulty thinking you might have about these two topics.